LUSH – Let Us Share the Harvest

-- Fruit Tree & Farm Gleaning: Utilizing volunteers to help us ‘share the harvest’ to ensure that good food doesn’t go to waste
+- Fruit Tree & Farm Gleaning: Utilizing teams of volunteers to help ‘Share the Harvest’ and reduce food waste

 - Healthy Foods Programs: Teaching people of all ages to cook healthy meals and appreciate local food

-- Food Policy Council: Working with local stakeholders to ensure a food secure future for all.
+- Comox Valley Food Policy Council: Working with various stakeholders to grow our local food economy